mristin/bukvarko/README.md

 ```

 The current code is just a prototype implemented on a very tight
-time budget (~2x4 hours) so I tested only manually.
+time budget (~2x4 hours) so I designed by contract and tested only manually.
 The automatic tests will be added once (and if) the game concept matures.